zyteo/jad-simulator/README.md

 - 9 Aug 2022: Adjusted CSS for images.
 Added the light yellow prayer circle for user to select prayer.
+Added the prayer sprite from osrswiki for the overhead prayer.

 ```